 Royal Delft Factory

-The city of Delft has produced their world renown Delft Blue earthenware since the 17th century.
+The city of Delft has produced its world-renown Delft Blue earthenware since the 17th century.
 Between the years 1600 to 1800, this hand-painted pottery was only available to wealthy families, but thankfully that has changed.
 What’s unique about Delft Blue is that after it’s been fired, it’s clay is coated with a tin glaze giving them that vibrant blue.

 Delft Blue has achieved and maintained unrivaled popularity for centuries, but sadly there is only one remaining Royal Delft factory.
 2018 marked the 365th anniversary of Royal Delft and to celebrate, starting from 1 January 2018, every day one visitor will be asked to be part of this craft by contributing to the painting of a unique tableau.